-Charles has spent most of his professional career in and around private equity investing, beginning his career as an M&A analyst advising on the sale of private businesses, transitioning to direct investing in small buyouts and ultimately co-founding and selling a private equity fund of funds business.
-He began his career with Bowles Hollowell Conner & Co., the premier boutique M&A advisory firm serving the middle market.
-After business school, Charles served as an Associate with NationsBank Capital Investors (subsequently Bank of America Capital Investors and recently spun off as Ridgemont Equity Partners), an investor in middle-market buyouts.
+In January 2017, Charles Merritt joined Hatteras Venture Partners as a special advisor and manager of the Venture Capital Multiplier Fund.
+Merritt spent most of his career in private equity investing, beginning as an M&A analyst advising on the sale of private businesses.
+He started out with Bowles Hollowell Conner & Co., a boutique M&A advisory firm serving the middle market.
+Following business school, Merritt served as an associate with NationsBank Capital Investors (subsequently Bank of America Capital Investors and recently spun off as Ridgemont Equity Partners), an investor in middle-market buyouts.

-He began his career as a private fund investor as the first Director of Private Investments at the UNC – CH Investment Office, where he helped build the private investment portfolio significantly.
-Charles then became the Director of Private Investments at The Duke Endowment (the Duke family foundation), where he managed a portfolio of over $800 million in private alternative investments.
-In 2003, Charles co-founded Parish Capital Advisors, a private equity fund of funds focused on small and niche private equity managers, and helped grow the business to $2.2 billion in assets under management before it was sold to the StepStone Group in 2012.
+He worked as a private fund investor as the first director of private investments at the University of North Carolina at Chapel Hill’s Investment Office, where he helped build the private investment portfolio significantly.
+Merritt then became the director of private investments at The Duke Endowment (the Duke Family Foundation), where he managed a portfolio of over $800 million in private alternative investments.
+In 2003, Merritt co-founded Parish Capital Advisors, a private equity fund focused on small and niche private equity managers, and helped grow the business to $2.2 billion in assets under management before it was sold to the StepStone Group in 2012.